anton-nagornyi/anyit-auth/packages/store-dto/README.md

 ### DeleteRecord

-`DeleteRecord` is used to delete a record based on a filter.
+`DeleteRecord` is used to delete a record or records based on a filter.

 ### GetNextIdIncremented